3. Runtime Dependencies#

 3.2.
 Perf Tool (Optional)#

-detkit can count the FLOPs of the computations, if the argument flops=True is used in the functions (see API Reference).
-To this end, the Linux Performance Counter tool, known as perf should be installed.
+is used in the functions (see API Reference).
+To achieve this, the Linux Performance Counter tool, known as perf

-sudo apt-get install linux-tools-common linux-tools-generic linux-tools-`uname -r`
+sudo apt-get install linux-tools-common linux-tools-generic linux-tools-$(uname -r)

-sudo yum group install perf
+sudo yum install perf

-sudo dnf group install perf
+sudo dnf install perf

 Attention

-sudo sh -c 'echo -1 >/proc/sys/kernel/perf_event_paranoid'
+sudo sh -c 'echo 1 >/proc/sys/kernel/perf_event_paranoid'

 perf stat -e instructions:u dd if=/dev/zero of=/dev/null count=100000

-Alternatively, you may also test perf tool with detkit by
+Alternatively, you can test the perf

 >>> import detkit

->>> detkit..get_instructions_per_task()
+>>> detkit.check_perf_support()